spracing/spracingpixelosd/ReadMe.md

 WARNING!
 Do NOT use the code from the `prototype`folder other than for learning/education purposes.  i.e. sure, run it if you like, but for anything commercial use the code in the `library` folder.

+Furthermore, the code in the prototype contains code from other projects, which are not licensed under the same terms as the library code and thus must not be used for production code as the licenses conflict with each other.

 The code in the `library` folder, when compared to the `prototype` code has:
 * improved video sync detection.